mettrr/mettrr-fe-tech-test/README.md

 > Welcome...

-> This test should only take you roughly one hour and should be completed using es6 and Vue.js
+> This test should only take you roughly one hour and should be completed using Vue/React

 > First of all I want you to create a branch from master with the naming convention - "{your name}/mettrr-tech-test"